Myanmar to free over 5,000 political prisoners | DW | 18.10.2021

 Min Aung Hlaing said he would free dissenters as part of the Thadingyut festiveal on October 20.

-It follows a regional ASEAN summit over Myanmar on October 26-28 that excluded the country's leader for his role in deepening the crisis.
+The NUG, which represents anti-coup parties and backed a nationwide rebellion against government forces, welcomed the ASEAN decision as "an important step," said its spokesman Dr Sasa.

+But instead, he called on ASEAN to "recognize us as the proper representative" at the talks.

-Zaw Min Tun, a spokesman for Myanmar's military junta, blamed "foreign interventions," from the US and the EU the junta's exclusion.
+On Friday, Zaw Min Tun, a spokesman for Myanmar's military junta, blamed "foreign interventions," from the US and the EU for the junta's exclusion.

 Instead, influential ASEAN leaders invited a "non-political representative" from the country to attend the meetings, which seek a "return to normalcy" in the troubled south east Asian state.